pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 By default the paths loaded from the pact file will be decoded before the request is sent to the provider.
 To turn this behaviour off, set the system property `pact.verifier.disableUrlPathDecoding` to `true`.

+__*Important Note:*__ If you turn off the url path decoding, you need to ensure that the paths in the pact files are correctly encoded.
+The verifier will not be able to make a request with an invalid encoded path.

 ## Plugin Properties

 The following plugin properties can be specified with `-Dproperty=value` on the command line or in the configuration section: